ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 R0UGH & READY STADIUM

 D6 ATTRIBUTE
-1 *Apathetic 0ffcialsls:* Whether they don't get paid enough, don't enjoy Blood Bowl or they are just being
+1 *Apathetic OFfcialsls:* Whether they don't get paid enough, don't enjoy Blood Bowl or they are just being

 deliberately difficcult, the officialss at this particular Blood Bowl venue just don't seem all that interested.
 At the start of each half, each team gains a free Bribe Inducement.
-Note that, if a team does not use its free Bribe during the firrst half, it will start the second half with two free Bribes.
+Note that, if a team does not use its free Bribe during the first half, it will start the second half with two free Bribes.

 2 *Appalling Stands:* There aren't enough seats, there are nails